A low-carb diet can help you meet your weight loss goals. Avocados and nuts are among 6 foods you can consume that are low in carbs.

 Calorie breakdown: 52% fat, 48% protein, no carbs (18).

-Avocados are another super healthy low-carb plant food.
+Avocados are another extremely healthy, low-carb plant food.

-Most of the fats (over 60%) are monounsaturated, with small amounts of saturated and polyunsaturated fatty acids.
+Over 60% of its fats are monounsaturated, with small amounts of saturated and polyunsaturated fatty acids.

-Avocados appear to be beneficial for metabolism and heart health as well... which makes perfect sense given the nutrient breakdown.
+Avocados also appear to be beneficial for metabolism and heart health, which is unsurprising given their impressive nutrient content.

-One study in people with high cholesterol found that 7 days of an avocado-enriched diet lowered LDL and triglycerides by 22%, while raising HDL by 11% (19).
+One study in people with high cholesterol found that following an avocado-enriched diet for a week lowered “bad” LDL cholesterol and triglycerides by 22%, while raising “good” HDL by 11% (

 Calorie breakdown: 77% fat, 4% protein, 19% carbs.
 Most of the carbs in avocados are fiber (20).

-Bacon has been demonized for two reasons... for being high in saturated fat, as well as for being a processed meat.
+Bacon has been demonized for being high in saturated fat, as well as for being a processed meat and usually fried.

-Disregarding the fact that saturated fat is completely harmless, what most people don't realize is that the majority of bacon fat (about 2/3rds) is unsaturated.
+However, most people don’t realize that the majority of bacon fat — about two-thirds — is unsaturated.

-For this reason, it is important to try to find quality, unprocessed bacon, preferably from pasture-raised pigs.
+For this reason, it’s important to find quality, unprocessed bacon, preferably from pasture-raised pigs.
 Getting bacon that is truly nitrate/nitrite-free is best.

 Calorie breakdown: 70% fat, 29% protein, 1% carbs (24).

-Keep in mind that if you eat too much of these incredibly delicious foods (especially the nut butters), then they can prevent you from losing weight.
+Keep in mind that if you eat too much of these incredibly delicious foods — especially nut butters — they can prevent you from losing weight.

-The majority of foods on a low-carb diet should be unprocessed, real foods... meats, fish, eggs, all sorts of vegetables, nuts, seeds, healthy fats, maybe even some fruit.
+The majority of foods on a low-carb diet should be unprocessed, whole foods like meats, fish, eggs, various vegetables, nuts, seeds, healthy fats and maybe even some fruit.

-But you can still eat all those indulgent foods while enjoying the amazing metabolic benefits of a low-carb/ketogenic diet.
+But you can still eat many indulgent foods while enjoying the amazing metabolic benefits of a low-carb/ketogenic diet.